 Download The BooksBack to homepage

-“She Dated the Asshats, but Married the Good Guy: How to Go From Toxic Love to Real Love in 12 Exercises” is on sale in paperback only right now.
-Kindle is coming in February.
+“She Dated the Asshats, but Married the Good Guy: How to Go From Toxic Love to Real Love in 12 Exercises” is on sale in paperback and Kindle Here!

 This is a recovery book for women who attract or are in toxic, circle-the-drain relationships with Asshats (aka Narcissists).